ppy/osu-wiki/news/2017/2017-09-22-beatmap-spotlights-july-august-2017.md

 [![](/wiki/shared/news/2017-09-22-beatmap-spotlights-july-august-2017/acceleration.jpg)](https://osu.ppy.sh/beatmapsets/392304)

 Accelerating its way to the Spotlights is this mapset by a huge collective of mappers!
-From ::JBHyperion::{ user=4879508 }, [NurseHyperion](https://osu.ppy.sh/users/4880672), ::- Magic Girl -::{ user=3095784 }, [WildOne94](https://osu.ppy.sh/users/3482692), ::Withered Lotus::{ user=3546931 }, and [Razor Sharp](https://osu.ppy.sh/users/3414261), this map brings a variety of mapping styles on the plate.
+From ::JBHyperion::{ user=4879508 }, ::NurseHyperion::{ user=4880672 }, ::- Magic Girl -::{ user=3095784 }, ::WildOne94::{ user=3482692 }, ::Withered Lotus::{ user=3546931 }, and ::Razor Sharp::{ user=3414261 }, this map brings a variety of mapping styles on the plate.
 It features a lot of hectic patterns (contemplated by the higher-than-usual Approach Rate) that compliments the song's fast-paced nature.
 Just be careful not to get left behind!

 ### osu!mania